 - Cullen Wines: Welcome Lunch – 5-course Dégustation Menu

-We journey to Yallingup to visit the garden of Bill Mitchell, who was the Gardening Australia Magazine ‘Gardener of the Year’ for 2016.
-Situated on the clifftop of Smiths Beach and surrounded by Leeuwin-Naturaliste National Park, Bill was driven by the need of a fire-management plan due to being in an extreme bushfire risk area because of the surrounding heathland flora to create a fire-resistant garden.
-The result was ‘Fire and Beauty’, a five-year-old garden mass-planted with fire-retardant plants, such as succulents and cacti.
+We journey to Yallingup to visit the award-wining private garden of the celebrated Gardening Australia Magazine’s 2016 ‘Gardener of the Year’, Bill Mitchell.
+Situated on the clifftop of Smiths Beach and surrounded by the Leeuwin-Naturaliste National Park, the design and planting of this garden was the result of the need to create a fire-resistant garden due to being in an extreme bushfire risk area because of the surrounding heathland flora.
+‘Fire and Beauty’ is a five-year-old garden mass-planted with fire-retardant plants, such as succulents and cacti.
 Drifts of bird attracting aloes, huge dragon trees, rare and unusual succulent varieties have been combined with local stone mastering the art of a lower maintenance garden without sacrificing colour and beauty.
 The achievement of this non-gardener’s concept and design is inspiring.

 The rest of the day will be spent enjoying a gourmet experience for which Margaret River is internationally renowned.
 Cullen Wines was established in 1971 and their philosophy is ‘quality’, ‘integrity’ and ‘sustainability’ with a commitment to biodynamic viticulture that led them to produce a number of award-winning wines.
 Here, we will be given a tour of their Biodynamic Spiral Garden and historic vineyards, which enables us to become familiar with the biodynamic process employed throughout the winery and gardens.
 This will be followed by a tasting of the wines they produce.
 Lunch is a 5-course extravaganza of food, from the biodynamic garden together with local produce, matched with current and museum vintages.
 (Overnight Margaret River) BL